RomanBase/flutter_control/README.md

 - [FutureBlock] Retriggerable delay.
 - [DelayBlock] Delay to wrap a block of code to prevent 'super fast' completion and UI jiggles.
 - [Parse] Helps to parse json primitives and Iterables.
 Provides default values if parsing fails.
-- [ArgProvider] Helps to retrieve object form List or Map.
 - [Device] Wrapper over [MediaQuery].
 - [WidgetInitializer] Helps to initialize Widgets with init data.
 - [BaseTheme] Some basic values to work with during Widget composition.